 Jesus Christ or Julius Caesar; who is more likely to have been a real person?

 I would say that Julius Caesar was definitely real.
 The available evidence supports this.

 Jesus may have been real.
-Most experts think that he was, but the evidence is the Bible, which is biased and full of myth and miracle, so less reliable, in my opinion.
+Most experts think that he was, but the evidence is mostly in the Bible, which is biased and full of myth and miracle, so less reliable, in my opinion.

 What do we mean by: 'Was Jesus a real person?'

 One More Thing!
 (Edit 30 July 2012)!

 What do we mean, when we ask whether or not someone was a real person?